schipeltaper/veganexplainer/index.md

 **If you do eat or want to eat more plantbased, be sure to watch until the end, as although it is very possible; there are clear examples of vegan diets which are not healthy**
 > Sources that show different kinds of health risks associated to a not well planned vegan diet:
 > - https://www.mdpi.com/2072-6643/11/12/3019 *"Vitamin B12 Deficiency Is Prevalent Among Czech Vegans Who Do Not Use Vitamin B12 Supplements"*]
+> - https://europepmc.org/article/med/31617971 *"vegans are at higher risk of iron and calcium deficiency"*

 **We're basing this entire video on scientific literature and you can find a link to all our references in the description!
 We've ensured our sources are independent (without ulterior motive), basing their information on papers published in scientific journals.**
 > The main organizations we have used: